• Skip to primary navigation

 • For topping:

-• Ketchup, your choice toppings, cheese.
+• your choice of toppings,

 Instructions

-1. Put in all the dough ingredients into the KitchenAid Stand Mixer in the sequence they are listed
+1. Put all the dough ingredients into the KitchenAid Stand Mixer in the sequence they are listed

-3. Knead the dough for about 5 minutes
+3. Knead the dough for about 5 minutes,

 4. Cover the dough and let it rise till it is about double in size. (ca. 1 hour)